-The average US knowledge worker now spends 392 hours a year in meetings — roughly ten full workweeks.
-Atlassian's State of Teams 2026 puts a bigger number on it: $161B in annual fragmentation tax across the Fortune 500, mostly from teams stitching disconnected tools across disconnected meetings.
-And 78% of knowledge workers say meetings now block their deep work entirely.
+Many US knowledge workers now spend an estimated hundreds of hours a year in meetings — roughly ten full workweeks.
+Atlassian's State of Teams 2026 puts a bigger number on the cost of disconnected workflows: a $161B annual "fragmentation tax" across the Fortune 500.
+Meanwhile, over 90% of workers report experiencing meeting hangovers that block their deep work entirely.

 Most leaders read those stats and conclude they need fewer meetings.
 That is half the answer.
 The full answer is that they need to stop running the wrong type.
 The choice you actually face every Monday is working session vs status meeting — and most calendars are stuffed with the second when the work demands the first.